Unseen Japan: A 2 Day Itinerary to Tour Matsumoto in Winter

 odaiba afternoon

-When it’s time for Comiket to open or close for the day, it is customary for everyone at the venue to clap their hands at the same time as the announcement.
-If you will be there when it ends, join the group's applause and experience a sense of camaraderie with other attendees!
+When it’s time for Comiket to open (10:30) or close (16:00) for the day, it is customary for everyone at the venue to clap their hands at the same time as the announcement.
+If you will be there when it begins or ends, join the crowd's applause and experience a sense of camaraderie with other attendees!
+Comic Market is an event for the fans by the fans after all, and everyone including circles and attendees are considered "participants."

 comic market crowd at morning

-Learning about these precautions may form a harsh image in your mind, but this is a must-visit event for anyone with an interest in Japanese pop culture.
-You’re sure to have a one-of-a-kind and fun experience at Comiket.
+Learning about these precautions may form a harsh image in your mind, but this is a must-visit event for anyone with an interest in Japanese subculture.
+There's no event quiet like it, and you’re sure to have a fun, one-of-a-kind experience at Comiket.

-If you’re not an enthusiastic fan or are slightly on the guarded side, how about stopping by in the afternoon?
-You might open the door to something new!
+If you're interested but want to avoid the heavy crowds as much as possible, how about stopping by in the afternoon?
+You might end up opening the door to something new!

 Information on Comiket